uptownhr/dpanel/README.md

 ##Todo
 1. Create a list of dpanel ready images. *Most web host related docker images should already be dpanel ready.
-2. Create a dpanel docker image.
-For systems that do not support nodejs.